 1. Depending on the toilet location

 The toilet’s initial location and where you move it can have a major impact on the overall price.
-Moving toilets installed in concrete slab, for example, will require another service provider to repair the sub-flooring and flooring, as it involves tearing down the material.
+Moving toilets installed in concrete slabs, for example, will require another service provider to repair the sub-flooring and flooring, as it involves tearing down the material.

 Note that the distance of relocation affects the final figure—moving the toilet 5 feet away will be more expensive than 3 feet due to the increased complexity.
 That’s not even the end of the story—the expense depends on whether a new plumbing setup is necessary as well.